 Continue reading “Baboon Theft and Hippo Threats at Murchison Falls National Park”

 Few things can harsh your Zen while travelling worse than dealing with massive crowds.
-Murchison Falls National Park
+Safaris in Murchison Falls National Park

-After a long drive from Entebbe, which included the requisite car troubles leaving us stranded in sleepy Masindi for a couple hours while our driver sorted things out, we finally arrived at our place to stay for the night just outside the park.
+After a long drive from Entebbe, which included the requisite car troubles which left us stranded in sleepy Masindi for a couple hours while our driver sorted things out, we finally arrived at our place to stay for the night just outside the park.

 Continue reading “Peaceful Safari in Murchison Falls National Park”